Skill Demand Index

 Common skill gaps:

-Other positions drive 50% of demand.
-Sales also frequently list Territory management as a requirement.
-Skills commonly paired with Territory management include Communication Skills and Bachelor's Degree.
+Sales positions drive 50% of demand.
+Software Engineering and Other also frequently list Territory Management as a requirement.
+Skills commonly paired with Territory Management include Bachelor's Degree and Sales Experience.

 Depth Level Distribution